 Added to shopping list.
 Go to shopping list.

-Ingredients2 h servings 349 cals
+Ingredients2 h servings 349

 Original recipe yields 8 servings (4 filled flatbreads)

 - To make the dough, place the flour into a mixing bowl.
 Gradually stir in 1/4 cup vegetable oil and the water to make a soft, pliable dough.
 Turn the dough out onto a floured work surface and knead until smooth, about 4 minutes.
 Transfer the dough to an oiled bowl, cover, and set aside for 1 hour.